 That a great medium of national expression may be purified– taken from the hands of those who have misused it– that the childish faith of our boys and girls may again be made sacred!

-May 27, 1922 – Audrey Munson attempts suicide in Mexico, New York, by attempting to swallow a solution of bi-chloride of mercury.
+May 27, 1922 – Nude model Audrey Munson attempts suicide in Mexico, New York, by attempting to swallow a solution of bi-chloride of mercury.
 She survived the attempt, but she became mentally unstable afterward and spent the rest of her life– 65 years– in a mental institute.

 November 26, 1922 – The first feature length film in two-strip Technicolor, The Toll of the Sea, is released by Metro Pictures.
 The movie starred Anna May Wong as a Chinese woman who falls for an American and has his child out of wedlock.

 January 18, 1923 – Matinee idol William Reid dies in a sanitarium.
-He had become addicted to morphine after an injury during filming a short a decade earlier and soon it had spiraled out of control.
+He had become addicted to morphine after an injury during a film shoot a decade earlier and soon it had spiraled out of control.
 His widow produced a movie about the dangers of morphine addiction called Human Wreckage (1923) which toured the country.
 The scandal of such a revered star dying of addiction was touted as another one of Hollywood’s debauched excesses.

 April 4, 1923 – After two decades of distributing, producing, and financing their pictures independently, the four Warner brothers formally incorporate their film production business as Warner Brothers Pictures.